How To Check Your Credit Score for Free in 2025

 You might also be able to get your credit score for free from your credit card company.

-For example, Capital One offers CreditWise, which is available to everyone for a fee.
-However, if you have a Capital One card, you can see your score from your account page.
+For example, Capital One offers CreditWise, available to everyone for a fee.
+However, you can see your score from your account page if you have a Capital One card.
 Capital One uses VantageScore from TransUnion.
 Discover card members can also see their credit scores on their credit card statements.
 This score is the FICO, based on data from TransUnion.

-If you have a different credit card, you might be able to see your score if the issuer offers that perk.
-Double-check to see if your score is offered.
+If you have a different credit card, you can see your score if the issuer offers that perk.
 While it likely won’t be a score based on data from all three bureaus, it can still help you monitor your credit score and see whether it’s trending higher or lower.

 How to get a free credit report

 A credit report is a history of your interactions with different types of debt.
-It lists your credit accounts, your balances, and whether you pay on time each month.
-That information is then used in the scoring models to come up with your score.
+It lists your credit accounts and balances, and whether you pay on time each month.
+That information is then used in the scoring models to determine your score.

 Get your credit report from AnnualCreditReport.com

 U.S. law allows you to get a copy of your credit report from each major bureau once a year.
 You can go to AnnualCreditReport.com to get a free copy.
-One strategy that some consumers use is to get a different report every four months.
+In the past, consumers had to get creative and would often request a report from one bureau every four months.
+However, since the pandemic, the annual credit report website offers consumers access to their free credit reports weekly

 Get your credit report from the major credit bureaus